sagemath/trac_to_gh/Issue 8278.md

 # Issue 8278: cygwin: cvxopt doesn't work at all

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8278

 Original creator: was